 How much easier are these options, rather than commencing litigation in the Family Court, having to get time off work to attend conferences and court hearings, the long delays in the family law system to reach finalisation, the stress of all of this – which is nothing compared to the stress of your lawyer’s continuous tax invoices, court fees, and perhaps barrister’s fees as well.
 Remember that these costs (which can well exceed $50,000 for each party) are coming out of your assets.

 I am a huge advocate for staying away from the courts (unless there is a fortune at stake!) and this was a driving force in making the decision to commence my online practice where I only act for parties who have come to an agreement as to the division of their assets and I prepare the relevant documents for them.
 This results in less stress for my clients, and as importantly, less stress for me.
 Working from a home office has cut down on my overheads, allowing me to offer reasonable fixed fees, and being always available for my clients.
 The Family Law Act is a Commonwealth Act so I am able to act for clients anywhere in Australia.

 So if you are on the same page as I am, and are going through an amicable separation, it will be worth your while to give me a call.

 Lyn Lucas is the owner of Online Divorce Lawyer.
-With over 20 years experience in family law Lyn empathises with couples going through a separation and a property settlement.
-Her focus with Online Divorce Lawyer is to reduce the pain and deliver excellent results in the process of a property settlement.
+With almost 25 years experience in family law Lyn empathises with couples going through a separation and a property settlement.
+Her focus with Online Divorce Lawyer is to reduce the pain and deliver excellent results in the process of a property settlement, her mission is to keep clients out of the Family Court.
 With a negotiated fixed fee for this service, couples have certainty as to their legal costs.
 Visit Lyn’s site and opt in for a complimentary e-book “Guide to Saving Money with a Divorce Property Settlement”